 - 5 garlic cloves

 - 1/3 cup tomatoe sauce

 - 1/8 tsp thyme

 - 1/8 tsp organo flakes

+Rinse the beans, sorting out any broken or discolored ones.
 Soak beans overnight and change the water at least 3 times.
-Change the water right before cooking and cook on medium heat for about 1.5 hours beans should be tender
+Change the water right before cooking.
+In a large pot, filled with water, cook on medium heat for about 1.5 hours beans should be tender

 In a blender, add green pepper, cilantro, sweet peppers (optional) and puree